IBM/vpc-vmware-cloud-foundation/README.md

 ### VPC routing tables and routes

-The terraform template will use the [default routing table](https://cloud.ibm.com/docs/vpc?topic=vpc-about-custom-routes) for `egress routing` and it will create an additional routing table for `ingress routing` to enable routing with [Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started) and [Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+The terraform template will use the [default routing table](https://cloud.ibm.com/docs/vpc?topic=vpc-about-custom-routes) for `egress routing` and it will create an additional routing table for `ingress routing` to enable routing with [Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started) and [Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) with VPC routes and NSX-T overlay.

-In this example, you can add your own routes with the following map variable.
+You can add your own routes with the following map variable:

 ```hcl
 variable "nsx_t_overlay_networks" {